Tiya Dely

-Fidela Magpayo Reyes (October 29, 1920 – September 1, 2008), commonly known as Tiya Dely ("Aunt Dely"), was a Filipino radio broadcasting icon well-loved by generations of listeners and advice-seekers who tuned into her radio counselling programs.
-She was a pioneer radio broadcaster who debuted in the 1950s and was among the first wave of broadcasters who popularized Filipino music whilst American music still dominated the Philippine airwaves following the country's liberation from the United States.
+Fidela Magpayo Reyes (October 29, 1920 – September 1, 2008), commonly known as Tiya Dely ("Aunt Dely"), was a Filipino radio broadcaster known for her counseling programs.
+She debuted in the 1950s and was among the first wave of broadcasters who popularized Filipino music.
+In contrast, American music still dominated the Philippine airwaves following the country's liberation from the United States.

-Magpayo was also a popular newscaster, commentator, radio dramatist, writer, and producer during her time.
-She came to be recognized as the "First Lady of Philippine Radio" due to her long and outstanding service in the broadcasting industry.
+Magpayo was also a newscaster, commentator, radio dramatist, writer, and producer during her time.
+She came to be recognized as the "First Lady of Philippine Radio" due to her prominence in the broadcasting industry.

 Education

 After World War II, Magpayo supported the presidential campaign of Manuel Roxas.
-When Roxas won the elections, he made the young supporter the confidential secretary to then-Vice President Elpidio Quirino.
+When Roxas won the elections, he made her the confidential secretary to then-Vice President Elpidio Quirino.
 During his term as President after Roxas' death, Quirino encouraged Magpayo to study and get a college degree.
 She thus entered Far Eastern University and took up Foreign Service, but later shifted to another course.
 Magpayo graduated from FEU in 1950 with a degree in Political Science.

 Career

-Magpayo has worked in theater, radio, film, and television.
-Her career in broadcasting started when she was about 18 years old, after she joined radio comedians Andoy Balunbalunan and Dely Atay-Atayan as a group singer.
-She got her first counselling program on radio station DZRH on October 6, 1953.
+Magpayo worked in theater, radio, film, and television.
+Her career in broadcasting started when she was about 18 years old after she joined radio comedians Andoy Balunbalunan and Dely Atay-Atayan as a group singer.
+She got her first counseling program on the radio station DZRH on October 6, 1953.
 She eventually transferred to the López family-owned DZMM.
-Magpayo was also the last radio presenter heard on-air before DZXL was shut down after the imposition of Martial Law in September 1972, though not long after, she continued to host her program, this time over RPN's DWWW 630 kHz (now as the modern incarnation of DZMM), and she also became one of the anchors of the station during the Marcos era.
+Magpayo was the last radio presenter heard on-air before DZXL was shut down after the imposition of Martial Law in 1972, however, she soon after continued to host her program, but this time over RPN's DWWW 630 kHz (later known as DWPM and now reverted again into DZMM).
+During the Marcos Era, she also become one of the network's anchors.

-After Martial Law, Magpayo became the first-ever anchor of the then reopened DZMM 630, but after a few years, she transferred to DZRH.
-There, she continued radio shows until she had total airtime of nearly seven decades, rightfully earning the title "First Lady of Philippine Radio."
+After Martial Law, Magpayo became the first-ever anchor of the then-reopened DZMM 630, but after a few years, she transferred to DZRH.
+There, she continued radio shows until she had total airtime of nearly seven decades, earning the title "First Lady of Philippine Radio".
 Even as an octogenarian, she maintained a full work schedule at the station, hosting a nightly show Ang Inyong Tiya Dely ("Your Aunt Dely") apart from her usual weekend program.

 Acting

-Aside from being a radio personality, Magpayo also acted professionally and was a leading lady to Ángel Esmeralda, Pugo and Togo in several shows at the Manila Grand Opera House.
+Magpayo also acted professionally and was a leading lady to Ángel Esmeralda, Pugo and Togo in several shows at the Manila Grand Opera House.
 She also acted in movies, most of which were produced by Sampaguita Pictures, LVN Pictures and Larry Santiago Productions.
-Among the films, she appeared in was Basahang Ginto ("Rag of gold") and Hinihintay Kita ("I await you").
+Among the films she appeared in were Basahang Ginto ("Rag of Gold") and Hinihintay Kita ("I await you").